Spending money to advertise on Facebook can be a big decision for any business.

 Why Businesses Should Pay for Facebook Ads

-- Facebook has 1.86 billion monthly active users, worldwide
+- Facebook has nearly 3 billion active users worldwide

 - Facebook’s user growth is an impressive 18% increase year-over-year